niciusvi/node-red/double-click-wall-switch.md

-# Node-RED Flow for using a simple wall switch with only On/Off function as a On/Off & Double-Click switch.
+# Node-RED Flow for adding Double-Click function to a switch.

 This Node-RED flow was developed to control a CCT or RGB light strip.
+The proposal was to change the stip between warm and cool white with the same button I use to turn it on/off.
-The LED can toggle between states and switch between warm white and cool white based on the number of clicks.
+The LED can toggle between On/Off and switch between warm white and cool white based on the number of clicks.

+The only problem I faced with this flow is a small delay between a single press and the light turn On/Off, I have tried several values on the trigger that wait to see if another click will come, but I couldn't notice any difference.

 ## Flow